 -

 Always use an apostrophe before an abbreviated year: When shortening a year, always place the apostrophe before the numbers to indicate that digits have been omitted.
-Here's one way to look at it: write "'68" instead of "68" to refer to 1968 or 2068 (context is key!).
-It's a simple rule, but consistently applying it will improve the clarity of your writing Most people skip this — try not to..
+Take this: write "'68" instead of "68" to refer to 1968 or 2068 (context is key!).
+It's a simple rule, but consistently applying it will improve the clarity of your writing.

 FAQ

 Q: When should I abbreviate years using an apostrophe?
 A: Abbreviate years when you want to save space and the context makes it clear which century you're referring to.
-Here's one way to look at it: you might write "'90s" instead of "1990s" or "2090s" if the context is clear Worth keeping that in mind..
+To give you an idea, you might write "'90s" instead of "1990s" or "2090s" if the context is clear.

 Q: Is it ever correct to put the apostrophe after the year, like in "1980's"?
 A: No, it is never correct.
 The apostrophe always goes before the numbers to indicate that digits have been omitted, as in "'80s."
-Putting it after the numbers indicates possession, which is not applicable when referring to years It's one of those things that adds up.
-That's the whole idea..
+Putting it after the numbers indicates possession, which is not applicable when referring to years Not complicated — just consistent..

 Q: What if I'm not sure which century an abbreviated year refers to?
 A: When in doubt, spell out the full year to avoid ambiguity.
 Clarity is always more important than brevity.
-You can also provide additional context to help your readers understand which century you're referring to.
+You can also provide additional context to help your readers understand which century you're referring to The details matter here..

 Q: Are there any exceptions to the rule about not using apostrophes with full years?
 A: No, there are no exceptions.
 When writing out the full year, never use an apostrophe.
-The apostrophe is exclusively used to indicate omission.
+The apostrophe is exclusively used to indicate omission Not complicated — just consistent..

 Q: Can I use an apostrophe to show possession with years, like "the '90s' music"?
 A: While grammatically possible, it's generally better to rephrase the sentence to avoid confusion.
 As an example, instead of "the '90s' music," you could say "the music of the '90s."